antimodular/ofxFaceRecognizer/readme.md

 # Introduction

-ofxFaceRecognizer is an attempt to implement the face recognition tutorial from the opencv site: http://docs.opencv.org/modules/contrib/doc/facerec/facerec_tutorial.html
+ofxFaceRecognizer an addon for openframeworks that implements the face recognition tutorial from the opencv site: http://docs.opencv.org/modules/contrib/doc/facerec/facerec_tutorial.html

 It needs opencv 2 or higher.